oz123/oz123.github.com/content/writings/2014/2014-04-13-Revive-and-old-Smartphone-with-Cyanogenmod!.markdown

 public: yes
 chronological: yes
 kind: writing
-summary: |
-summary: and I just wanted to share my thoughts.
+summary: I recently installed Cyanogenmod on an old Samsung Galaxy II and I just wanted to share my thoughts.
 ---

 I received an old Samsung Galaxy SII (GT-I9100) from a friend of mine